ArpitRawat07/Web-Scraping-Rera/README.md

 This project is especially useful for real estate analysts, researchers, and data-driven businesses who need structured RERA data at scale.

 ```
-Note: I've done this for the whole web site, but it takes a lot of time fetching the website, processing the captcha and formatting the csv.
-So I continued with a specific construction group(raheja).
+Note- Although the scraper was initially developed to work across the entire website, the process of fetching data, solving captchas, and formatting CSV output proved to be time-intensive.
+Therefore, the current implementation focuses specifically on projects from the Raheja construction group.
 ```
 ---